 1. Dinner Date Via FaceTime Complete With Candlelight

-Somehow, the corny "candlelit dinner"-move on Valentine's Day becomes far less trite and far more adorable when you're doing it by FaceTime.
+Somehow, the corny candlelit dinner-move on Valentine's Day becomes far less trite and far more adorable when you're doing it by FaceTime.
 To make things even more mushy, why not order matching dinners?
-Perhaps there are comparable Italian restaurants in each of your respective cities so that you can each indulge in cacio e pepe, or perhaps you go low-budget McDonalds fries-together-by-candlelight-via-Skype.
+Perhaps there are comparable Italian restaurants in each of your respective cities so that you can each indulge in cacio e pepe, or perhaps you go low-budget — think McDonalds fries-together-by-candlelight-via-FaceTime.
 The point is that you are both eating together (time zones be damned!) and you both lit candles.
 Even my cynical heart can say "awww" to that.

 2. Plan An Adorable Surprise For Your Partner

 And no, I'm not just talking about a surprise flower delivery.
-If you and your partner are going to be apart on Valentine's Day, try to contact either their roommate or coworker to set up something special to treat your bae right.
-I think a surprise pair of tickets to a game or a concert, or a delivery of their very favorite lunch to work without warning are thoughtful but simple ways to say, "I'm thinking of you!"
+Ordering their fave lunch and getting it delivered to their place is a thoughtful but simple way to say, "I'm thinking of you!"
 You're not exactly spending the day together, but you are putting your best "acts of service" love language on display to show how much you care.

-On the latest episode of the podcast 51 First Dates (which I run), a guest suggested falling asleep via Skype with your faraway bae.
-Here's how it works: you set your laptop up next to you in bed, and make sure to turn off the "sleep" mode.
-Then, you say goodnight via Skype, and dim the screen all the way until morning, when you wake up together and say hello!
-(Caveat: this probably works best if you are in the same time zone, and if neither of you is a snore-monster.)
+If you can't actually share a bed with your SO, then try falling asleep via video chat with your faraway bae.
+Here's how it works: you set your laptop up next to you in bed and make sure to turn off the "sleep" mode.
+Then, you say goodnight and dim the screen all the way until morning, when you wake up together and say hello.
+(Of course, this probably works best if you are in the same time zone and neither of you is a snore-monster.)

-4. Go To The Movies And Then Have A Recap Date Afterward
+4. Watch A Movie And Then Have A Recap Date Afterward

-Forget Valentine's Day, it's Oscar season, baby!
-Take advantage of the fact that most couples know that movie dates on Valentine's Day aren't the most romantic of all dates, and pick a movie that both you and your long distance partner haven't seen, and can go see around the same time on V-Day.
+Forget Valentine's Day — it's Oscars season, baby!
+Pick a movie that both you and your long distance partner haven't seen and watch it around the same time on V-Day.
 Afterwards, meet up via FaceTime for wine and trash-talk/love-talk about the film.
 If you're both free, you can even watch a movie together with the help of Zoom, FaceTime, or Netflix Party.